-8. The fuzing units are operated by the fuzing selector switch located on the BOMB/R.P. selector panel on the cabin port shelf.
-They must be checked for correct functioning as described in A.P.4343X, Vol. 1, which also gives instructions on how to insert the fuzing cables.
+8. The fuzing units are operated by the Fuzing selector switch located on the Bomb/R.P. selector panel on the cabin port shelf.
+They must be checked for correct functioning as described in A.P.4343X, Vol.1, which also gives instructions for the inserting of the fuzing cables.
 When testing, an external electrical supply should be connected, to avoid running down the aircraft's batteries.